dotnet/docs/docs/core/additional-tools/WCF-Web-Service-Reference-guide.md

 ## Microsoft WCF Web Service Reference Provider

-Over the years, many Visual Studio developers have enjoyed the productivity that Add Service Reference provides when their .NET Framework projects needed to access Windows Communication Foundation (WCF) services.
-The WCF team is excited to introduce the WCF Connected Service for .NET Core and ASP.NET Core, a VS extension providing an experience like the Add Service Reference functionality.
-This tool retrieves metadata from a WCF service in the current solution, from a WSDL file or on a network, and generates a .NET Core compatible source code file for a WCF client proxy that you can use to access the service.
+Over the years, many Visual Studio developers have enjoyed the productivity that the [Add Service Reference](https://msdn.microsoft.com/en-us/library/bb386382.aspx) tool provided when their .NET Framework projects needed to access Windows Communication Foundation (WCF) services.
+The WCF team is excited to introduce the **WCF Web Service Reference** tool, a Visual Studio connected service extension providing an experience like the Add Service Reference functionality for .NET Core and ASP.NET Core projects.
+This tool retrieves metadata from a WCF service in the current solution, from a WSDL file or on a network location, and generates a .NET Core compatible source file containing WCF client proxy code that you can use to access the web service.

-> [!NOTE]
+> [!!IMPORTANT]
 > You should only reference services from a trusted source.
 Adding references from an untrusted source may compromise security.

 ### How to use the extension

-The WCF Web Service Reference VS connected service extension is applicable to projects created using the templates under Visual C# -> .Net Core, Visual C# -> .Net Standard and Visual C# -> Web -> ASP.NET Core Web Application projects.
+The **WCF Web Service Reference** option is applicable to projects created using the templates under **Visual C#** -> **.Net Core**, **Visual C#** -> **.Net Standard**, and **Visual C#** -> **Web** -> **ASP.NET Core Web Application** projects.

-Using the ASP.NET Core Web Application project template as an example, I will walk you through adding a WCF service reference to the project:
+Using the **ASP.NET Core Web Application** project template as an example, I will walk you through adding a WCF service reference to the project:

-1. In Solution Explorer, double-click the Connected Services node of a project.
-A Connected Services page appears as shown below:
+1. In Solution Explorer, double-click the **Connected Services** node of the project (for a .Net Core or .Net Standard project this option is available from the context menu of the **Dependencies** node).
+The **Connected Services** page appears as shown below:

 ![Connected Services tab](images/WCFCS-ConnectedServicesPage.png)

-2. On this page, click Microsoft WCF Web Service Reference Provider.
-This will bring up the Configure WCF Web Service Reference wizard:
+2. On this page, click **Microsoft WCF Web Service Reference Provider**.
+This will bring up the **Configure WCF Web Service Reference** wizard:

 ![Service Endpoint tab](images/WCFCS-ServiceEndpointPage.png)

-3. You can either click the Discover button to initiate a search for services that are contained in the current solution, enter a service URL in the Address box and click Go to search for services hosted at the address, or Browse to a WSDL file containing the service metadata information.
-The services that are found will be displayed in the Services box and you can select the one you want to use.
-You can also enter the namespace for the generated code in the Namespace box.
+3. You can either click the **Discover** button to initiate a search for services defined in the current solution, enter a service URL in the **Address** box and click the **Go** button to search for services hosted at the specifed address, or click the **Browse** button to select a WSDL file containing the web service metadata information.
+The services that are found will be displayed in the **Services** box and you can select the one you want to use.
+You can also enter the namespace for the generated code in the corresponding **Namespace** text box.

-Once a service has been selected you can click Next to visit the Data Type Options and the Client Options pages.
-Alternatively, you can click Finish to use default options.
+Once a service has been selected you can click the **Next** button to visit the **Data Type Options** and the **Client Options** pages.
+Alternatively, you can click the **Finish** button to use the default options.

 ![Data types tab](images/WCFCS-DataTypesPage.png)

-The Data Type Options form offers a few settings for further refining the configuration for the generated service reference, Of particular interest is the option to reuse types in reference assemblies.
-This is useful when types needed for generating the service reference code are already referenced in your project, and it is necessary to reuse the existing types to avoid a compile-time type clash.
+The **Data Type Options** form offers a few options for further refining the configuration settings for the generated service reference.
+Of particular interest is the option to reuse data types in referenced assemblies.
+This is useful when data types needed for generating the service reference code are already defined in one of the referenced assemblies in your project, in this case it is necessary to reuse existing types to avoid compile-time type clash or runtime issues.

-Depending on the number of project dependencies as well as other system performance factors, it may take some time for type information to be loaded into this form, the Finish button will be disabled during this time unless 'Reuse types' in reference assemblies check box is unchecked.
+Depending on the number of project dependencies as well as other system performance factors, it may take some time for type information to be loaded into this form, the **Finish** button will be disabled during this time unless the **Reuse types in referenced assemblies** check box is unchecked.

 4. Click Finish when you are done.

 ![Progress window](images/WCFCS-ProgressWindow.png)

-This will download metadata from the WCF service, generate the service reference code in a file named 'reference.cs', and add it to your project under the Connected Services node.
+This will download metadata from the WCF service, generate the service reference code in a file named `reference.cs`, and add it to your project under the **Connected Services** node.
 The project file (.csproj) will also be updated with NuGet package references required for your project to compile and run on the target platform.

 You can now create instances of the WCF client types generated by the tool and communicate with your web service as desired.